nv-tlabs/DiffusionTexturePainting/README.md

 This module accelerate the diffusion model inference speed using TensorRT.
 The model inference is isolated in a docker container and communicates with the Texture Painting App via websocket.

+> [!IMPORTANT]
+> "runwayml/stable-diffusion-inpainting" is no longer available.
+> The model can be found on huggingface https://huggingface.co/benjamin-paine/stable-diffusion-v1-5-inpainting or downloaded from https://www.modelscope.cn/models/AI-ModelScope/stable-diffusion-inpainting/files.
+> Please update the model name in https://github.com/nv-tlabs/DiffusionTexturePainting/blob/main/trt_inference/models.py#L813 accordingly.
+If necessary, pass your HF_TOKEN in the docker run command to authenticate.

 #### Docker setup

 Install nvidia-docker using [these intructions](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker).